High Surf Advisory issued for Vieques by NWS - NewsBreak

 weather.gov

-Winter Weather Advisory issued for Emmet, Kossuth, Palo Alto, Winnebago, Worth by NWS
+Winter Weather Advisory issued for Northern Campbell, Southern Campbell, Western Crook, Weston by NWS

-Effective: 2022-12-15 09:00:00 CST Expires: 2022-12-15 21:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-For the latest travel conditions, check the Iowa 511 app, www.511ia.org, or dial 511.
-Target Area: Emmet; Kossuth; Palo Alto; Winnebago; Worth Snow Expected Thursday .Light to moderate snow will move into northern Iowa on Thursday and persist into Thursday night.
-A few snow squalls with higher intensity snowfall rates and gusty winds are possible from mid- afternoon Thursday and into the early evening hours.
-Areas of blowing snow are expected as well as the wind increases through the day.
-WINTER WEATHER ADVISORY IN EFFECT FROM 9 AM TO 9 PM CST THURSDAY * WHAT...Snow expected.
-Total snow accumulations of two to four inches.
-Winds gusting as high as 35 mph may cause blowing snow. * WHERE...Portions of North Central Iowa. * WHEN...From 9 AM to 9 PM CST Thursday. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the morning or evening commute.
-Visibilities may be reduced in blowing snow.
+Effective: 2022-12-15 02:08:00 MST Expires: 2022-12-16 11:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Road conditions are available on your smartphone from the 5 1 1 app for your state.
+Target Area: Northern Campbell; Southern Campbell; Western Crook; Weston WINTER WEATHER ADVISORY IN EFFECT UNTIL 11 AM MST FRIDAY WINTER STORM WARNING IS CANCELLED * WHAT...Snow.
+Additional snow accumulations of up to 3 inches.
+Winds gusting as high as 50 mph. * WHERE...Northern Campbell County, Southern Campbell County, Western Crook County and the Weston County Plains. * WHEN...Until 11 AM MST Friday. * IMPACTS...Plan on slippery road conditions.
+Widespread blowing snow could significantly reduce visibility.

 weather.gov